redis/redis-doc/docs/manual/data-types/_index.md

 based on the String base type, but having their own semantics.

 Please refer to the [data types tutorial](/topics/data-types-tutorial) for information about those types.

+Streams
+---

+A Redis stream is a data structure that acts like an append-only log.
+Streams are useful for recording events in the order they occur.
+See the [Redis streams docs](/docs/manual/data-types/streams) for details and usage.